<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/1ac644d4c3f54087bef4289a089c9d7c/pixel?tag=ViewContent&amp;noscript=1">

 Newly combined firms reviewing allocations

-Regions seeing elevated consolidation
+Regions seeing elevated concentration of advisor share

 Buyers with growing enterprise influence